 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+The risk of investing cash equivalents into fixed interest rate investments is mitigated by the short terms in which the investments mature.
 The Company has no interest bearing debt.